World Editors Forum to host digital summit to boost health reporting skills

 It seeks to bridge gaps in specialist health and science reporting skills, teach journalists how to better address misinformation around complex issues and build greater public trust in newsrooms.

-Its first run, held in August and September 2020, attracted close to 90 journalists, from Africa, South Asia and Asia-Pacific.
+Its first run, held in August and September, attracted close to 90 journalists from Africa, South Asia and Asia-Pacific.

-Following the eSummit, the programme will also produce a journalism handbook as a reference to share with newsrooms worldwide, containing key learnings, action points and resources.
+Following the eSummit, the programme will also produce a journalism handbook as a reference to share with newsrooms worldwide, containing key lessons, action points and resources.

 "To build that trust, we need to have the expertise on the subject, and the skills and ability to communicate the complexity of the medical and scientific issues in ways that people can understand and relate to.

-"This summit, as well as the training, is designed to do that," he said.
+"This summit, as well as the training, is designed to do that," said Mr Fernandez.